ChatterlyOSE/chatterly-plugin-newsignin/README.md

-# chatterly advanced sign in plugin
+# myLogin for Chatterly

-Chatterly Advanced Sign In Plugin

-This plugin is completely backwards-compatible with reddit OSS.
+myLogin for Chatterly, formerly Chatterly Advanced Sign On This plugin is completely backwards-compatible with reddit OSS.

 This plugin introduces myLogin for Chatterly by adding three new login